Payroll for Nonprofits: An Easy Guide for Employers

 Nonprofit Payroll Providers

-When looking for the best nonprofit payroll providers, you don’t have to limit your search to services that only target nonprofits.
-General payroll software will work just as well.
-The differences between payroll for nonprofits versus for-profits aren’t so great that it’s necessary to use a completely different package.
+When looking for the best nonprofit payroll providers, you don’t have to limit your search to services that only target nonprofits—general payroll software will work just as well.
+Some software even have perks and features great for nonprofit organizations.

 Bottom Line